jitsi/jitsi-videobridge/doc/sfu.md

 estimations [[BWE]] and bandwidth distributions [[BWD]].

-With RTCP termination the endpoints of a group call are "tricked" to believe that that are in a one-on-one call with the JVB.
+With RTCP termination the endpoints of a group call are "tricked" to believe that they are in a one-on-one call with the JVB.
 This has the notable desirable property that _bad_ down-link conditions at a particular receiver do not typically affect the sending bitrate of the senders because, from their perspective, there is only one receiver (the JVB) with a presumably good